ELSady/Classification---Credit-Risk-Analysis/README.md

 * How is the distribution The Loan Grade and Intent of customers?
 Which type and grade dominant the most and the least?
 * How is the Loan Status for each of the customers?
 How does it affect each of the customers loan amount type and grade?
 * How are both of the Home ownership and Income yearly of customer affect loan amount type and grade?
-* Which factor contributes the most in terms of credit loan apporval?
+* Which factor contributes the most in terms of credit loan default?

 ### Project Step by step:
 * Dataset Profiing